MorenaDlamini/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
-    - Consider additional skills, experiences, or qualifications needed.
+    - Acquire Higher Certificate in Banking Services and Higher certification in data analytics
+    - Experience required for job role 3 - 6 years

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
+    **Challenges**

+    - Funding
+    - balancing work and school

-    - Consider strategies to overcome these challenges.
+    **How to overcome these challenges**

+    - Acquire funding from emploer
+    - Have a timetable to balance out everything

 2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.
+    - Online schooling and projects at work
+    - Networking with like minded individuals

 ### Submission